Whole blood: Processing

 Historically, blood was transfused as whole blood without further processing.
 Most blood banks now split the whole blood into two or more components, typically red blood cells and a plasma component such as fresh frozen plasma.
-Platelets for transfusion can also be prepared from a unit of whole blood.
+Platelets for transfusion can also be prepared from a unit of whole blood, whereby 4 or 5 buffy coats are pooled to produce a platelet component.
 Some blood banks have replaced this with platelets collected by plateletpheresis because whole blood platelets, sometimes called "random donor" platelets, must be pooled from multiple donors to get enough for an adult therapeutic dose.

 The collected blood is generally separated into components by one of three methods.
 A centrifuge can be used in a "hard spin" which separates whole blood into plasma and red cells or a "soft spin" which separates it into plasma, buffy coat (used to make platelets), and red blood cells.
-The third method is sedimentation: the blood simply sits overnight and the red cells and plasma are separated by gravitational interactions.
+The third method is sedimentation: the blood simply sits overnight, and the red cells and plasma are separated by gravitational interactions, which is used predominantly in low-income countries.

 Storage

-Whole blood is typically stored under the same conditions as red blood cells and can be kept up to 35 days if collected with CPDA-1 storage solution or 21 days with other common storage solutions such as CPD.
+Whole blood is typically stored under the same conditions as red blood cells and can be kept up to 35 days if collected with citrate-phosphate-dextrose-adenine-1 (CPDA-1) anticoagulant solution, or 21 days with other common anticoagulants such as citrate-phosphate-dextrose (CPD).

-If the blood is used to make platelets, it is kept at room temperature until the process is complete.
-This must be done quickly to minimize the warm storage of RBCs in the unit.
+If the whole blood is used to make platelets, it is kept at room temperature until the process is complete.
+Whole blood processing must be completed within 24 hours to minimize the warm storage of red cells in the unit.